 - Mel Gibson was so inspired by Matera – he filmed The Passion of Christ here (2004)

-- My friend Mary Lou Peters an artist, was inspired to sketch and paint throughout our stay! www.maryloupeters.com
+- My friend Mary Lou Peters – artist, was inspired to sketch & paint during our stay in Matera! www.maryloupeters.com

 - A short and whimsical film about a day in Matera, Basilicata: